Does Facebook invade your privacy?

 Facebook and the Web, in more general terms, and other technologies have redefined what is possible in terms of worm-holing into our lives.
 This is old news at this point.
-What’s a little shocking is that the social media wunderkinds come across so apologetic, as if unaware of the havoc they have wrought.
+What’s a little shocking is that the social media wunderkinds come across as unaware and apologetic, as if they have no clue of the havoc they have wrought.

 Can they be that ignorant of their own business model?
 Of course not.
 They just assume the rest of us will keep buying the aw-shucks act.

 I’m a fan of the European opt-in model, and I think more Americans should be as well.
 Here’s why: All this invasive technology is not going to stop; in fact, it’s going to get worse, much, much worse.
 As the internet of things comes on-line, more and more aspects of our lives will be under the microscope, more data, ever more personal.

 As Americans, we are a bit naive on the topic of privacy and the abuses of privacy that have gone on and continue to go on all over the world.

 We live in a country that ostensibly does not make a habit of spying on its citizens.
 And even if we’ve crossed that line on occasion, for the most part, we’ve been spared the abuses of family members disappearing forever in the middle of the night at the hands of our government.
 God Bless our democracy.